dg02701/project1_game_Flash_Cards/README.md

 ex. no continual flashing, blinking, movement (helps children with ADHD).
 I want the incorrect cards re-displayed until I get the right!
 (Reviewing multiple review cards still has bug)

-User Interviews:
+USER INTERVIEWS/HANDS-ON DEMOS:
 Interviewed two homeschooling moms.
 Recieved feedback on keys selected for gameplay.
 KeyA to show the answer was preferred over KeyF (for 'Flip).
-This was even if graphics were to be put on to visually 'flip' the flashcards.
+This was even if graphics were to be put in to visually 'flip' the flashcards.

+LIST OF TECHNOLOGIES USED:
+Written in Javascript with html and CSS file.
+CSS file uses some flexbox.